-Micro-crystalline varieties of quartz, called chert or flint, were the first materials beyond wood and bone to be sculpted into tools.
-When struck properly,
+Varieties of micro-crystalline quartz, called chert, were the first materials to be sculpted into tools.
+When struck properly, chert

-chert fractures to create sharp edges.
+fractures to create sharp edges.
 Throughout the Neolithic Age, most stone tools were made of chert.
-Quartz crystals lent well to the making of
+Quartz crystals were used to make

 projectile points and spear tips.
-Its hardness made it good for a flake cutting knife, hide scrapers, atlatl tips, and later arrowheads.
+Its hardness made it good for a sharp cutting knife, hide scrapers, and later arrowheads.

-The single most important prehistoric use of quartz may have been to start fire.
-When struck with skill, particularly against iron or other metallic rock,
+The most important prehistoric use of quartz may have been to start fire.
+When struck with skill, particularly against iron or other

-unusual shapes of completely formed crystals promote contemplation of the greater mysteries of Life.
+inclusions, rainbows, and bizarre shapes of completely formed crystals.
 Scientists are intrigued with crystallography,

 piezoelectric properties, and silicon chip technologies.
-From crystal and mineral collecting, to Feng Shui, to creating therapeutic environments
+From crystal and mineral collecting, to creating therapeutic environs

-that promote healing, quartz crystals have abundant uses in modern times.
+that promote healing, to instant computer functions, quartz crystals have abundant applications in the 21st century.